 - Until when: every Saturday, Sunday and national holidays until January 6, 2022.

 Children will be able to see Santa Claus sitting on his throne, hand him their letter, ride a sleigh, participate in games and meet the tireless Elves working to fulfill their wishes.
 You will also find the cave of the witch Befana, the "Witch Queen" and a character from Italian culture who brings gifts to those who spend the night of January 5 in Rome.

 6. Attend the traditional Christmas concert in your finery

 If you are a music lover, take note of this original plan: the New Year's Eve concert performed by the Orchestra of I Virtuosi dell'opera of Rome.
 You're probably wondering what's so new about this.
 Well, now comes the curious part: it is held in one of the churches of Rome, specifically in the church of San Paolo inside the Walls.
 You won't know where to look: at the wonderful orchestra or at the impressive colorful frescoes of the chapel.

 The traditional concert, which has been on stage for over twenty years, fuses art, history and religion creating a surprising acoustic effect for all spectators.
 In the recital they play operas by Mozart, Strauss and Verdi, among others, as well as the famous waltzes.
 You will think you are at the Vienna opera with their virtuosity and elegance!

-6. Find some relics at the Car Boot Market
+7. Find a relic at the Car Boot Market

 Based on an English model, the aim is to give those forgotten objects (antiques, records, clothes, books...), found around the house or in the storage room, a new life, through sale, exchange or, altruistically, as a gift in the improvised four-wheeled tents.
-And, of course, if you're still in the mood for more shopping, don't forget to visit one of Rome's Christmas markets.
+And, of course, if you are in the mood for more shopping, don't forget to visit one of Rome's Christmas markets.